TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 - **Initial low-pass filter:** Start with **50 Å**.
 Later, adjust this value to be slightly above the estimated resolution from the previous step.
 This is important to low-pass filter your reference to avoid over-fitting.
 - Example: If 3D Classification gave you a resolution of **22 Å**, set this to **25 Å** in **3D Refinement**.
 - **Symmetry**: We don't work with a symmetric complex.
-If you do, I would recommend to initially **not apply symmetry**.
+If you do, I would recommend initially **not applying symmetry**.
 Apply it in later stages.

 <a href="/imgs/27_class2.png" data-lightbox="image-gallery">
   <img src="/imgs/27_class2.png" alt="Processing Workflow" style="width:60%;">